-For purposes of policy number 4 above, the meaning of science and technology industries is provided in the Prospectus for the Matthews Asia Innovators Fund.
-Also for purposes of policy number 4, Matthews will, on behalf of each Fund, make reasonable determinations as to the appropriate industry classification to assign to each issuer of securities in which the Fund invests.
+For purposes of policy number 4, Matthews will, on behalf of each Fund, make reasonable determinations as to the appropriate industry classification to assign to each issuer of securities in which each Fund invests.
 As a general matter, an "industry" is considered to be a group of companies whose principal activities, products or services offered give them a similar economic risk profile vis à vis issuers active in other industries.
 The definition of what constitutes a particular "industry" is therefore an evolving one, particularly for issuers in industries or sectors within industries that are new or are undergoing rapid development.
 Some issuers could reasonably fall within more than one industry category.
 For example, some companies that sell goods over the internet (including issuers of securities in which a Fund may invest) were initially classified as internet companies, but over time have evolved into the economic risk profiles of retail companies.
 Each Fund may also rely on third-party classification codes such as those provided by the U.S. Government (known as "SIC"), MSCI or GICS, Bloomberg, and FactSet.